kmo1992/CoreIntranetWepApp/README.md

 Role-based authorization is used to control access to controllers and actions.

-The **_KeyAuth_** project uses a shared API Key for authentication, This authentication will be used to authenticate srvices on servers that are not on the same domain controller.
+The **_KeyAuth_** project uses a shared API Key for authentication, This authentication will be used to authenticate services on servers that are not on the same domain controller.

 ## Database First
-This solution does not cover database development, but does assumes a Database First approach.
+This solution does not cover database development but does assume a Database First approach.

 #### Provision Database